 - Enhancing career education and providing job opportunities

 - Building strong partnerships with education agencies and the business community

 - Connecting students to adult mentors who provide supportive guidance

-The LINKS model is now infused into the curriculum implemented in programs serving all SCOE Court and Community School students and Special Education students at Leo A. Palmiter Jr./Sr. High School.
-By teaching employability skills, practicing those skills in a "real life" environment, and providing positive adult connections, students succeed in measurable ways.
+The LINKS model is infused into the curriculum for all SCOE Court School students and Community School students, plus Special Education students at Leo A. Palmiter Jr./Sr. High School.
+By teaching employability skills, practicing the skills in a "real life" environment, and providing positive adult connections, students succeed in measurable ways.

 ↩︎ Return to Programs & Services listing.